HiFaraz/butterfly/optimizations.md

 DONE two way data binding!!!!

-respond to changes in watcher (create another proxy, and a map of paths to actual nodes as well as the binders)
+respond to changes in watcher (create another proxy, and a map of paths to actual nodes as well as the binders) - what did I mean by this?

+catch new live values added by new root data object